matrix-org/matrix.org/content/blog/2016/11/2016-11-12-the-matrix-autumn-special.md

 Meanwhile, coming up on the horizon we have TADSummit in Lisbon next week, where we'll be giving an update on Matrix to the global Telco Application Developer community, and then the week after we'll be in Israel as part of the Geektime Techfest, Devfest and Chatbot Summit.
 So if you're in Lisbon or Tel Aviv do give us a ping on Matrix and come hang out!

-### Matrixing for fun and profit!
+### Matrixing for fun and profit

 If you've read this far, we're guessing you're hopefully quite interested in Matrix (or just skipping to the end ;).
 Something we don't talk about as much as we should is that if you're interested in being paid to work on Matrix full time, we're always interested in expanding the core team.
 Right now we're particularly looking for:
 <ul>
   <li>Experienced front-end developers who can help build the next generation of matrix-react-sdk and vector-web</li>
   <li>Professional tech-writers to help keep <a href="/docs/spec">The Spec</a> and tutorials and other docs updated and as kick-ass as possible</li>
   <li>Backend Python/Twisted or Golang wizards to help us improve and evolve Synapse</li>
   <li>Mobile developers (especially Android) to help keep the mobile SDKs and apps evolving as quickly as possible</li>
   <li>Integration fiends who'd like to be paid to build more bridges, bots and other integrations for the overall ecosystem!</li>
 </ul>
 Most of the core team hangs out in London or Rennes (France), but we're also open to remote folks where it makes sense.
 If this sounds interesting, please shoot us a mail to jobs@matrix.org.
 Obviously it helps enormously if we already know you from the Matrix community, and you have a proven FOSS track record.